-These types of events are easily identified by the process signatures.
-For example, both the distance vs. time and the force vs. time curves will reveal the sudden loss of material, where the force will dip suddenly as the material is expelled from the weld pool.
-This is illustrated in the weld signatures shown in Figures 4 and 5below.
-Furthermore, the conditions that can lead to an expulsion are also visible in the process signatures.
-For example, if the contact resistance at the joint is high, perhaps due to the presence of surface oxides on the metals, excess heat will be generated.
-This will be reflected in both the resistance vs. time and the electric power vs. time curves.
+the resistance vs. time and the electric power vs. time curves.
 Other failure modes, for example insufficient heating due to excess electrode pressure causing a low contact resistance, can be detected and characterized using process signature analysis.
 All of these tests can be applied in real time on the sigPOD, using the powerful built-in analysis functions to ensure that each and every weld is robust.
-Furthermore, the detailed data, including all waveforms, can be automatically uploaded to Sciemetric's QualityWorX database, providing a comprehensive test record that demonstrates the quality of every joint, in every device that is shipped.
+Furthermore, the detailed data, including all waveforms, can be automatically uploaded to a Sciemetric QualityWorX database, providing a comprehensive test record that demonstrates the quality of every joint, in every device that is shipped.
 This provides an unsurpassed level of protection against the potential repercussions arising from field failures caused by unforeseen defect mechanisms.